greymatter-io/castleblock/castleblock-cli/README.md

 ## Watch and Deploy

+The watch command allows you to deploy an adhoc version of your application to a randomly generated URL.
+Castleblock will watch your files for changes, rebuild, and deploy anytime you make a change.
+This allows you to share or demo a feature currently in development and test it directly against your microservices in your deployment environment..

 ```
 $ castleblock watch -s ./src -b "npm run build" -d ./dist
 INFO: Watching For Changes